 [para 6] The Public Body argues that it took all reasonable steps to process the Applicant's access request.
-It also argues that it would be unreasonable to expect it to respond to the Applicant within the time frame required by the FOIP Act.
+It also argues:

 While a time extension under section 14(1)(b) was taken for this request, AEP FOIP did not seek further extension of time from the Commissioner under section 14 before the 30 day extension expired.
 The request received could not be accepted until section 7(2) requirements were met, however the clarification process was not adequately documented.
 Therefore, it was anticipated that the due date of February 3, 2021, was actually incorrect and that, therefore, the extension had expired earlier than the AEP FOIP office had originally calculated.
-This was compounded by the fact that the office did not have sufficient information to request an extension from the OIPC at the appropriate time because the search for records was ongoing and the program area was not responding to requests to provide information which could have been used to request an extension.
+This was compounded by the fact that the office did not have sufficient information to request an extension from the OIPC at the appropriate time because the search for records was ongoing and the program area was not responding to requests to provide information which could have been used to request for an extension.

 There are several factors outside of the control of AEP that contributed to it being unable to respond to the applicant within the timelines provided under the FOIP Act.
 The most significant circumstance is that multiple concurrent requests were received from the Applicant.
 On December 1, 2020, the Applicant submitted twenty access requests on similar topics.
 The applicant submitted a further fourteen access requests on similar topics on March 16, 2021.
 Finally, the applicant submitted an additional sixteen access requests on similar topics on June 8, 2021.
-Considering the requests submitted on December 1,2020, March 16, and June 8, 2021 as a whole, the applicant submitted fifty requests on similar topics concerning the Brazeau Dam within an approximately six-month period.
+Considering the requests submitted on December 1, 2020, March 16, and June 8, 2021 as a whole, the applicant submitted fifty requests on similar topics concerning the Brazeau Dam within an approximately six-month period.
 Many of the first batch of twenty requests were still being processed when the second batch of requests was received on March 16.
 This created a backlog of files to be processed which would reasonably take some time to rectify.
 Similarly, when an additional sixteen requests were received on June 8, many of the files in both the first and second batches of requests were still being processed.